efficiently/jquery-laravel/README.md

 ## Installation

+Read the wiki [Installation Instructions](https://github.com/efficiently/jquery-laravel/wiki/Installation-Instructions) page, if you don't want to use the Larasset package

-[Laravel](http://laravel.com) apps with [Larasset](https://github.com/efficiently/larasset/tree/1.0) package include `jquery-laravel` by default.
+Or, if you want to use the [Larasset](https://github.com/efficiently/larasset) package which include `jquery-laravel` by default:

-1. So just make a new app
+1. Just make a new app

     ```sh
     composer create-project laravel/laravel your-project-name --prefer-dist